Tijs-vd-B/tijs_vd_b_eindopdracht_fed_level38/README.md

   > - Resizing is only slow on the Table page, moving away from it, resizing, and then returning to it seems to be fine
   > - For the single student pages I opted to have both the Chart and the Table in view since that seems to cause no slowdowns (for now)
 - Last bit of 'clean-up' (I hope), trying to keep the workflow organized, so Home / Table and StudentInfo have been moved into their own views folder
+- Hmm, apparently messed up a bit, no commit was made on the changes to App.js, mea culpa!
+It should be fixed now...